bhimanshu2025/cat/README.md

 ## CAT
-The tool is intended for teams that want to distribute cases/tickets among its team members
+The tool is intended for teams that want to distribute cases/tickets among their team members

 # SUMMARY
 At its core the tool distributes cases between members of a team or teams supporting a product.
 Each product can have its own load distribution settings.
 The tool also ingrates with external tools like salesforce and microsoft teams.